ZZhaiDev/iOS-knowledge/README.md

 * A run loop is an abstraction that (among other things) provides a mechanism to handle system input sources (sockets, ports, files, keyboard, mouse, timers, etc).
 * Run loops are part of the fundamental infrastructure associated with threads.
 A run loop is an event processing loop that you use to schedule work and coordinate the receipt of incoming events.
 The purpose of a run loop is to keep your thread busy when there is work to do and put your thread to sleep when there is none.

+### 18. cache vs database
+* Cache data can be used for any data that needs to persist longer than temporary data, but not as long as a support file.
+Generally speaking, the application does not require cache data to operate properly, but it can use cache data to improve performance.
+Examples of cache data include (but are not limited to) database cache files and transient, downloadable content.
+Note that the system may delete the Caches/ directory to free up disk space, so your app must be able to re-create or download these files as needed.